topleft/boomer-api/BLOG.md

 #### Why separate roles from other resources?
 Roles are powerful.
 They have the ability to breach our security or rack up the bill when used incorrectly.
 Typically roles don't need to be edited as often as other resources and can be shared between stacks if their templates are defined with this in mind.
 For these reasons, it is a good idea to separate them into their own template.

+\* The phrase 'Ok, Boomer' has been thrown around the internet quite a bit these days.
+This theme is meant to be current and light hearted, please don't take it too seriously.